 By Amy Grant

-Apple trees may make a great shade tree, but if your primary purpose in planting is to garner the delicious fruit, you need to pull out those pruning shears and get to work.
+Apple trees may make great shade trees, but if your primary purpose in planting is to garner the delicious fruit, you need to pull out those pruning shears and get to work.
 Let’s learn how and when to prune apple trees to get the most from your apple harvest.

 Pruning Apple Trees